jaak-s/macau/README.md

 # Macau-cpp - Bayesian Factorization with Side Information
-Highly optimized and parallelized implementation of Bayesian Factorization called Macau.
+Highly optimized and parallelized methods for Bayesian Factorization, including BPMF and Macau.
+The package uses optimized OpenMP/C++ code with a Cython wrapper to factorize large scale matrices.
+Macau method provides also the ability to incorporate high-dimensional side information to the factorization.

 # Examples
 For examples see [documentation](http://macau.readthedocs.io/en/latest/source/examples.html).

+# Installation
+To install Macau it possible to use pre-compiled binaries or compile it from source.

-# Installation on Ubuntu
+## Source installation on Ubuntu
 ```bash
 # install dependencies:
 sudo apt-get install python-pip python-numpy python-scipy python-pandas cython